 We build populations of beneficial insects by planting borders around our fields or rows through our fields with “host crops,” flowering plants that the good bugs like to make their homes in.
 We generally use plants such as yarrow, coriander, baby’s breath, California poppy, bachelor buttons, cosmos, nigella, and alyssum.
 Oh sure, we do feel a little bad calling the pest insects “bag bugs.”
 Nature made them that way.
 But they are bad for our crops…and good food for the “good bugs.”

-If you want to get immersed in the culture of good bugs and the work they do to help us control bad bugs, our Carmel Valley Farm Stand offers period Bug Walks on selected Saturdays during our event season.
+If you want to get immersed in the culture of good bugs and the work they do to help us control bad bugs, our Carmel Valley Farm Stand offers occasional Bug Walks on selected Saturdays during our event season.

 More Resources on Beneficial Insects and Organic Farming: